MudroadWhite/pm-neo4j-helper/README.md

 - Don't leave extra symbols like ",", ";" in the script.
 - Only one instruction at one line, and don't split the instruction to multiple lines.

-Also, a way to safely *delete* redundant relations being added by mistake has not be implemented.
-The suggested way is to clear all nodes in database and reconstruct them again for the time being.
+Also, a way to safely *delete* redundant relations being added by mistake has not been designed.
+It's suggested to clear all nodes in database and reconstruct them again for the time being.

 ## More Information